mebobby2/book-ms/resources/README.md

 * ```docker-compose rm -f``` - remove all containers (the stop command doesn't remove them)

 ## Upto
-Page 89
+Page 95

-Configuring the Production Environment
+With the first production server up and running